caddyserver/xcaddy/README.md

 It is used heavily by Caddy plugin developers as well as anyone who wishes to make custom `caddy` binaries (with or without plugins).

-⚠️ Still in development.
-Supports Caddy 2 only.

 Stay updated, be aware of changes, and please submit feedback!
 Thanks!

 ## Requirements